Tiramisu-Compiler/rl_auto_scheduler/README.md

 The following sections represent the steps in order to successfully train the RL agent.

 ## Generate the dataset
-To generate the dataset, you use the script `utils/program_generator/tiramisu_maker.py`.
+To generate the dataset, you use the script `tiramisu_maker.py` from the submodule `RandomTiramisu` at `utils`.
 Here are the options to pass the script and their default values:
 ```
   -h, --help            show this help message and exit
   --output-path OUTPUT_PATH [Default = "Dataset_multi"]